Search

 Ginger Milk Curd (姜汁撞奶) is a warm and soothing treat beloved by locals for its delicate texture and gingery warmth.
 Though often associated with Shunde due to the region’s reputation for refined milk-based dishes, this dessert is not strictly Shunde in origin.

-It is thought to have first appeared in the Panyu district of Guangdong Province, likely created by someone looking to balance the “cooling” effects of milk with the warming properties of ginger.
+It is thought to have first appeared in the Panyu district of Guangdong Province.
+It is likely to have been created by someone looking to balance the “cooling” effects of milk with the warming properties of ginger.

 Made with just three ingredients—fresh milk, ginger juice, and sugar, it relies on a natural enzymatic reaction to gently set the milk into a silky curd without the use of gelatin or starch.
 The result is a light, comforting dessert that is as nourishing as it is nostalgic.